NDSUrustlab/Bulk2SNPs/README.md

 - Provide SNPs table for downstream analysis with QTLseqR

 ## Example use cases:
+### If you are running the pipeline for second time and using the same genome and data type (DNA or RNA), you can use `index` folder from previous run.
 #### 1) Paired-end DNA sequencing data
 ```bash
 ./nextflow run main.nf -with-singularity ./Bulk2SNPs.sif \ ## use `-with-docker` for local machine